Rose Pruning Basics

 - Determine which type of rose you have.
 Hybrid Tea, Floribunda, and Grandiflora roses are pruned differently than shrub roses such as Knockouts, Drift and Flower Carpet, and also differently than Climbers.

 - Have your hand pruners and loppers cleaned and sharpened.
 Have some 70% alcohol or hydrogen peroxide available for disinfecting tools between plants.
+Click HERE for video on how to clean and sharpen pruners.

 Now, to get started: Click HERE for diagram